StepfenShawn/cf-lang/README.md

 # What is CF-lang
-CF-lang is an America special forces's programming language, Let's kill all the enemy!
+CF-lang is a General Infantry's programming language, Let's kill all the enemy!
 ![image](img/special-forces.jpg)
 # Examples
 HelloWorld: